 In 2008 she won Catch Fitness Best New PT and in 2010 Best Female PT.

+Di recently moved to Queenstown with her family and enjoys being outside in the fresh air; tramping, biking, running and trying her skills at a very new sport, skiing.
 She loves encouraging professional networking, and inspired by the PT industry in CHCH, has established PT network meetings in Queenstown and aims is to develop a proud and strong regional network group.

 “I am a PTC ambassador because I want to enhance excellence with professional service delivery to the clients and the wider health and fitness community.